Delaware: Slavery and race

 Many colonial settlers came to Delaware from Maryland and Virginia, where the population had been increasing rapidly.
 The economies of these colonies were chiefly based on labor-intensive tobacco and increasingly dependent on African slaves because of a decline in working class immigrants from England.
 Most of the English colonists had arrived as indentured servants (contracted for a fixed period to pay for their passage), and in the early years the line between servant and slave was fluid.

 Most of the free African-American families in Delaware before the Revolution had migrated from Maryland to find more affordable land.
 They were descendants chiefly of relationships or marriages between white servant women and enslaved, servant or free African or African-American men.
 Under slavery law, children took the social status of their mothers, so children born to white women were free, regardless of their paternity, just as children born to enslaved women were born into slavery.
 As the flow of indentured laborers to the colony decreased with improving economic conditions in England, more slaves were imported for labor and the caste lines hardened.

 By the end of the colonial period, the number of enslaved people in Delaware began to decline.
 Shifts in the agriculture economy from tobacco to mixed farming resulted in less need for slaves' labor.
 In addition local Methodists and Quakers encouraged slaveholders to free their slaves following the American Revolution, and many did so in a surge of individual manumissions for idealistic reasons.
 By 1810, three-quarters of all blacks in Delaware were free.
 When John Dickinson freed his slaves in 1777, he was Delaware's largest slave owner with 37 slaves.
 In 1840, Delaware's population was 78,085 of whom 2,605 were slaves.
 By 1860, the largest slaveholder owned 16 slaves.

-Although attempts to abolish slavery failed by narrow margins in the legislature, in practical terms the state had mostly ended the practice.
+Although an attempt to abolish slavery in 1847 failed by narrow margins in the legislature, the percentage of Delaware's Black population held as slaves decreased over time.
 By the 1860 census on the verge of the Civil War, 91.7% of the black population were free; 1,798 were slaves, as compared to 19,829 "free colored persons".